 Meeting Point: Detailed meeting point instructions will be emailed to you once your reservation has been processed.
 Please note that the tour usually ends either near the Metropolitan Museum of Art or the American Museum of Natural History (not at the starting point), so we recommend using public transportation to get to the meeting point (vs. driving and parking).

 Stops: There will be at least 1 restroom break during our walk.
-Each participant will also be offered a complimentary bottle of water on the walk and a snack along the way.
+Each participant will also be offered a complimentary bottle of water on the walk and a small snack along the way.
 A meal prior to the tour is recommended.

 Are gratuities included?
 Guide gratuities are not included in the tour price, so if you enjoy your tour, tips are very much appreciated.

 The days of joggers looking over their shoulders and women clutching their purses are very much in the past, even though crime shows still occasionally film murder scenes in the park.
-These days, 38 million annual visitors step in through Central Park’s symbolic gates, stroll along its winding paths, row boats on the Lake, ice skate on Wollman Rink, walk their dogs, push their kids on swings, play catch on the Great Lawn, or simply unwind in the shade on a rustic bench.
+These days, nearly 40 million annual visitors step in through Central Park’s symbolic gates, stroll along its winding paths, row boats on the Lake, ice skate on Wollman Rink, walk their dogs, push their kids on swings, play catch on the Great Lawn, or simply unwind in the shade on a rustic bench.
 Exploring the park today, one would be hard-pressed to find any trash or graffiti, or see a single police officer by day.
 Couples and bird-lovers get lost in the Ramble without stepping on used needles or going around homeless squatters.
 Tourists carry expensive cameras without a second thought.
 And it’s easy to take the park’s current state for granted.
 But it wasn’t always this clean and safe.

 In the mid-1970s, New York City was on the brink of bankruptcy, garbage piled up everywhere, crime was rampant.
 Middle-class families were fleeing to the suburbs in record numbers.
 And Central Park, once considered America’s great work of landscaped art, became a place to be avoided and the butt of late-night jokes on television.
 But thanks to a grass-roots effort by a few civic-minded New Yorkers, Central Park has been not only brought back to life but is arguably at its most beautiful.